bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Like even if I sent...
 At least every system where I don't trust my peers.
 And actually, this is how it's written in the paper.
-So I was thinking, and I'm just currently working on this with Petr again, Petr Morinus-Sanchez.
+So I was thinking, and I'm just currently working on this with Pedro again, Pedro Moreno-Sanchez.
 We're looking into relaxations of this model where you maybe have a few trusted servers, but in the sense that, I don't know, maybe there are 20 servers and you only need to trust one of them to be anonymous.
 And maybe it's possible to avoid this attack in such a setting because the attack relies on the fact that people can stop the protocol from completing.
 And it's maybe interesting to see if we can get around this using some trust that may be acceptable for some users.